- Gemini Home

 All observations must be defined using the Observing Tool (OT) software.
 Gemini staff will translate approved Phase I proposals into the Phase II format for loading into the OT.
 In this process, the observations and other details entered in Phase I are used to construct a ("skeleton") framework of your Science Program.

-Starting in 2003B a new mechanism is used for distributing the Phase II skeletons which involves download/upload directly from/to the Gemini telescope databases to enable more efficient and rapid processing.
+As in the previous semester, the Phase II skeletons are downloaded/uploaded directly from/to the Gemini telescope databases to enable more efficient and rapid processing.
 See more information on using the Observing Database.

 What to do Next